hsam-2021/Springboot-login-CRUD-JWT/README.md

 # Springboot-login-CRUD-JWT

+## assignment-springboot-login-crud-security-app

-## Spring-Boot-Security-CURD-JWT-MySQL ## This is a simple App with the user login/signup and logout functions, the App is built with the Sprint Boot implementing Spring Security, CURD operations, MySQL database and JWT
+## This is a simple App built with the Sprint Boot implementing Spring Security, CURD operations, MySQL database, and JWT

 ## 1. You can clone it from github by running following command
 ```